Mighty683/DiscordBot/README.md

 # DiscordBot
 ## About
 Simple configurable bot which watch for informations from multiple API and send them to discord channels.
-Subscribe one API to one discordChannel
+Subscribe one API to one discord channel
 ### DiscordBot.js
 Send messages and recognize commands.
 ### ApiListener.js